 If a detection does not contain the "covars" key, a standard bounding box (BBox) without any uncertainty is utilised within evaluation.
 Note that these are treated as having no spatial uncertainty and any pixel within the BBox will have 100% spatial probability of describing the detected object (corners inclusive).

 Detections with "covars" provided are used to generate probabilistic bounding box (PBox) detections.
 The corners of PBox detections are 2D Gaussians depicting where BBox corners which fully encapsulate the given object may exist.
 This provides spatial uncertainty, particularly as it relates to the extremes of the detected object with spatial uncertainty increasing for pixels further from the centre of the detection.
 Full details about how PBoxes are implemented can be found in the following paper http://arxiv.org/abs/1811.10800.
-An example of a PBox generated from two Gaussian corners can be seen below.
+Examples of a PBox generated from two Gaussian corners can be seen in the image and video below.

 Please note that for reasons of speed, the calculation of probability heatmaps after submission is an approximation which contains some low level of error.